mahoneyr/AnythingLLM_File-Manager/README.md

 - 📝 API documentation improvements
 - 👤 Face Recognition Feature for Image Description
 - 🎯 Check if filetype is supported by AnythingLLM
-- Multiple Source Folder Paths
 - 🚀 Much More exciting features!

 - Version 1.0 will release with AnythingLLM Desktop Support, tested and working on Linux and Windows and granular API endpoints.
-No releasdate or window yet clear!
+No releasedate or window yet clear!

 ## Security Information 🔒